-Aim and Success Criteria Current Good Practice Include established practice and practice under development Objectives Actions to be Taken Person Responsible Increase access to the curriculum and educational experiences for pupils with a disability through improved curriculum provision so that all have access to a broad, balance and relevant curriculum Many children with disabilities access educational visits and clubs Appropriately trained staff on a range of disabilities Some specialist resources available to support children with sensory processing needs and visual and hearing impairments In some cohorts, children with SEND or additional needs and or disadvantage do as well or better than other children Access to a range of padlets and the updated Local Offer which is available on the school website Ensure that all pupils with medical conditions are well supported within school so that they can access the curriculum and enjoy learning Staff and governors are familiar with statutory guidance and medicines in school policies Additional training provided by external agencies for staff to support pupils with e.g. diabetes, epilepsy, allergies Health care plans are frequently updated To close any attainment or progress gaps identified.
-All children make good or better progress To challenge stereotypes and ensure ageappropriate dialogue around protected characteristics Ensure that staff have access to an awareness of the services available to support pupils and pathways that may be required for pupils with additional needs so that barriers to learning are removed Passports to include specialist equipment, teaching strategies (beyond Ordinarily Available Provision) and reasonable adjustments Reduce core subject class sizes with additional specialist teacher support Improve resources for visual impairment Develop the school curriculum as a main focus on school development plan Texts that reflect communities that pupils are familiar with and not familiar with Texts widen pupils' knowledge and perception of the varying needs of others Introduce provision and access to therapeutic services Ensure that individual plans are on EVOLVE with barriers identified and addressed.
-Training is provided for staff Clare Scott Natalie Harrison Lucy Dawson

-Improve and maintain access to the physical environment so that every pupil makes the best progress possible in an environment adapted to their needs All doors good access Ramps 1 floor Paths to enable access to outside learning areas Hearing loop system Braille signage Upgrade outdoor emergency lights and classroom lights to LED The perimeter and safety of school further improved by upgraded fencing and gates LKS2 and UKS2 doors upgraded to push bar mechanism Security at main school entrance to upgraded - fob system Barrier into school upgraded to improve security around car park Improved perimeter fencing Ensure environment is ready for children with physical disabilities who may join us and for transition between phases.
+Aim Current good practice Include established practice and practice under development Objectives Actions to be taken Person responsible Increase access to the curriculum and educational experiences for pupils with a disability through improved curriculum provision Many children with disabilities access co-curricular clubs Appropriately trained staff on a range of disabilities Some specialist resources available to support children with sensory processing needs and visual and hearing impairments In some cohorts, children with SEND or additional needs and or disadvantage do as well or better than other children To close any attainment or progress gaps identified.
+All children make good or better progress Passports to include specialist equipment, teaching strategies (beyond Quality First Teaching) and reasonable adjustments Reduce core subject class sizes with additional specialist teacher support Improve resources for visual impairment Develop the school curriculum as a main focus on school development plan, in light of the recent COVID-19 pandemic Introduce texts around SEND and mental health to widen pupils' knowledge sand perception of the varying needs of others Clare Scott Lucy Dawson SLT Improve and maintain access to the physical environment All doors good access Ramps 1 floor Paths to enable access to outside learning areas Hearing loop system Braille signage Upgrade outdoor emergency lights to LED The perimeter and safety of school further improved by upgraded fencing and gates LKS2 and UKS2 doors upgraded to push bar mechanism Security at main school entrance to upgraded - fob system Barrier into school upgraded to improve security around car park Ensure environment is ready for children with physical disabilities who may join us and for transition between phases.
 Hazards highlighted to increase safety for visually impaired people.
-Review medical needs and supporting attendance for pupils with medical needs annual Highlight small step outside main door Complete safeguarding audit of grounds and improve access to the school Construct new entrances, main and nursery to allow for better wheel chair access and double buggies Resource Physiotherapy and Occupational Therapy programmes for individual children Install LED lighting in classrooms across school Install blinds installed in classrooms across school Clare Scott Caretaker and Grounds Maintenance Improve the delivery of information to increase accessibility for parents and/or pupils with disability Website is compliant Twitter is very popular Introduction of Microsoft TEAMs has supported communication in school Website is informative and written information is available in alternative formats and languages.
-Add progression maps to curriculum and increase information on subject pages making links to SEND Redesign website so that navigation is clearer and additional tabs support parents with SEND Widening use of IT Implement the Relay Service and exploit text services Clare Scott Natalie Harrison
+Highlight small step outside main door Complete safeguarding audit of grounds and improve access to the school Construct new entrances, main and nursery to allow for better wheel chair access and double buggies Resource Physiotherapy and Occupational Therapy programmes for individual children Install LED lighting in classrooms across school Install blinds installed in classrooms across school Clare Scott Caretaker and Grounds Maintenance

+Website is compliant Website is Redesign website so that navigation is Clare Scott Improve the Text and blog and twitter is very popular informative and clearer and additional tabs support Natalie Harrison delivery of Introduction of Microsoft TEAMs written information parents with SEND information is available in alternative formats and languages.